-We are not a software company
+We are not a software company guessing at the workers' comp problem.

 RTW Hub was designed from inside the clinic and the claims office.
 Shane treats injured workers daily as a physiatrist; Creed has architected production SaaS used by hundreds of organizations.